 - Install a plugin such as Maintenance to create an advanced maintenance mode page.

-How do you make changes to your site, and is maintenance mode something you’ll use in future?
+How do you change your site, and will you use maintenance mode in the future?
 Let us know in the comments section below!